meteor/tutorials/content/react/step11.md

 ```

 > ### New testing feature
-> While the `meteor test ...` command does still work as specified below, the release of Meteor 1.7 includes a new feature which allows you to specify the location of the test module in `package.json` with a property named `"testModule"`, which you can read more about [in the changelog](https://docs.meteor.com/changelog.html#v1720180528).
+> While the `meteor test ...` command does still work as specified below, the release of Meteor 1.7 includes a new feature which allows you to specify the location of the test module in `package.json` with a property named `"testModule"` within the `"meteor"` object, which you can read more about [in the changelog](https://docs.meteor.com/changelog.html#v1720180528).
 In order to get the expected behavior, such that the `meteor test ...` command only uses files whose names match the format `*.test[s].*` or `*.spec[s].*`, you should either remove the line `"testModule": "tests/main.js"` from your `package.json` file, or change it to an appropriate value, before running `meteor test ...`.

 We can now run our app in "test mode" by calling out a special command and specifying to use the driver (you'll need to stop the regular app from running, or specify an alternate port with `--port XYZ`):